ashishjh-bst/MongoToBigQueryETL/README.md

 # CAVEATS
-ARRAY and OBJECTS are right now migrated as `STRINGS`, feel free to open a PR to support migration for them.
+ARRAY and OBJECTS are right now migrated as `STRING`, feel free to open a PR to support migration for them.